GasStationManager/GasStationManager.github.io/_posts/2024-12-03-memoization1.markdown

 Eventually it clicked for me: the easiest way to prove this is in the style of programming with dependent types: attach logical properties to our data by subtyping.
 First a brief introduction to subtyping in Lean: given a type like `Nat`, you can create a subtype by specifying a property that the members of the subtype mush satisfy, e.g. `{x:Nat // x > 0}` for positive natural numbers.
 Subtyping a function's return type effectively specifies the postcondition for the function.
-We can also subtype data structures to specify invanrances.
+We can also subtype data structures to specify invariances.
 And we can prove the resulting proof obligations inside the function definition, resulting in a style that interleaves code and proof.

 In our case, to prove property 2 above, all we need is to provide a version of `find?` such that `find? y` returns